skip to main content

 Other information:

 • Most women should get their next period around the usual time (it might be a few days early or late).
-Contact your health professional if your next period is more than 5 days late, unusual in any way, or if you think you might be pregnant.
+Contact your health professional, or do a pregnancy test, if your next period is more than 5 days late, unusual in any way, or if you think you might be pregnant.

-• Levonorgestrel is for emergency use only and not suitable for regular contraception.
+• The ECP is for emergency use only and not suitable for regular contraception.
+Talk to your health professional about options for regular contraception.
+If you are already using regular contraception, continue this as normal.

-• Taking levonorgestrel doesn't make it harder to get pregnant if you want to later on.
+• Taking the ECP doesn't make it harder to get pregnant if you want to later on.

 This leaflet contains important, but not all, information about this medicine.